desaiwang/desaiwang.github.io/content/docs/240103_creating_website.md

 On the repository github page, go to Settings>Actions>General>Workflow permissions and set it to *Read and write permissions*.
 Under Settings>Pages>Source, change it from *Deploy from a branch* to *GitHub Action*.

+### GitHub Actions for building and deploying site
 Lastly, we use github actions to build and deploy this website.
 Add a .github/workflows/deploy.yaml file (that is, an empty file named deploy.yaml at .github/workflows).
 Paste the content below into the file:
 ```yaml
 name: Deploy Hugo site to Pages